Tl;dr I’m a stay-at-home feminist mommy with a love of writing and a weird theological background.

-I grew up in a big house in the little woods during the heyday of Vision Forum’s stay-at-home daughter movement, promoting patriarchialism, long denim skirts, and a narrow view of God via my little blog.
+I grew up in a big house in the little woods during the heyday of Vision Forum’s stay-at-home daughter movement, promoting patriarchialism, long denim skirts, and a narrow view of God via my blog.
 The website Raising Homemakers picked up my work around the time I started questioning my future as a rural homemaker-in-training with zero prospects beyond folding laundry for eight siblings and learning how to crochet for the fourth time.

 A few years later, I attended Hillsdale College, graduating summa cum laude with a B.A. in Christian studies.
 Here I pursued the good, the true, and the beautiful; met the most unique and genuine people; and changed into a more mature and less close-minded woman able to embrace mystery and difference without her world falling apart.
 In my senior thesis, “Saved Through Childbirth: How Women Participate in the Life of a Male Redeemer,” I wrestled with questions pertaining to femininity and spirituality in the early church.

-During college, I met Erich, a Catholic, ISTP chemistry major — my opposite in every respect (I was a Reformed Baptist ENFJ).
+During college, I met my husband, a Catholic, ISTP chemistry major — my opposite in every respect (I was a Reformed Baptist ENFJ).
 We fell in love, which required lots of stretching, mind-changing, and patience, and married the day after our graduation on May 15, 2016.
 We now attend a warm Episcopalian parish, where I sing in the choir as an alto section leader.

 Please drop me a line and tell me a little bit about yourself, too!